-Ham Radios: The Best Emergency Communications System
+Ham Radio for Beginners: Reliable Emergency Communications System

 Too many people rely on their cell phones and the internet and take it for granted that these systems will be there for them.